adfresca/sdk-ios/README.md

 }
 ```

-For more details of AFPurchase object with the virtual item, check the table below..
+For more details of AFPurchase object with the virtual item, check the table below.
 You don't need to set transactionReceiptData property in the virtual item tracking.

 Method | Description
 ------------ | ------------- | ------------
 itemId(string) | Set the unique identifier of your item.
-This value is may not be different per the os platform or app store.
+This value may not be different per the os platform or app store.
 We recommend that you make this value unique for all platforms and stores.
-Our service distinguish each item by this value.
+Our service can distinguish each item by this value.
 currencyCode(string) | Set the item's virtual currency code. (ex: 'gold', 'gas')
 price(double) | Set the item price.
 You may get this value from your server. (ex: 100 of gold)
 purchaseDate(date) | Set the date of purchase.
 If you set nil value, it will be automatically recorded by our SDK and server.
-Please don't use local time of user's device.
+Please don't use local time of the user's device.
 transactionReceiptData(nsdata) | Set nil for AFPurchaseTypeVirtualItem

 #### IAP Troubleshooting